 Unitholders and other stakeholders and analysts informed of the performance and changes in AGT or its

 business which would be likely to materially affect the price or value of Units, on a timely and consistent

 basis, so as to assist Unitholders and investors in their investment decisions.

-the relevant announcement is made as soon as possible to ensure that all stakeholders and the general
+announcement is made as soon as possible to ensure that all stakeholders and the general public have equal

-All Unitholders are entitled to attend general meetings with the required notice given to them and they
+All Unitholders are entitled to attend general meetings and are accorded the opportunity to participate

 CONDUCT OF UNITHOLDER MEETINGS